Conservation and restoration of panel paintings: Fire

-Fire may destroy a painting entirely, or damage may also be caused due to the heat and smoke of a fire.
+Fire may destroy a painting entirely, or damage may be caused due to the heat and smoke of a fire.
 Paint may become brittle or wood may warp.

 Temperature and relative humidity

-Paintings may be affected by fluctuating temperature and Relative Humidity.
-Low Humidity reduces the chemical changes to the materials in a panel painting but raises the risks of mechanical damage to the paint by making it more brittle.
-High temperatures and humidity in enclosed storage or exhibition space may lead to excess moisture that warps the painting.
-High Humidity reduces mechanical damage such as brittle paint but raises the risks of biological organisms, e.g. white efflorescence and green-to-black stains on a panel painting.
-High Humidity also raises the risks of curving or warping of the wood over time, forcing the paint to flake off.
+Paintings may be affected by fluctuating temperature and relative humidity.
+Low humidity reduces the chemical changes to the materials in a panel painting but raises the risks of mechanical damage to the paint by making it more brittle.
+High humidity reduces mechanical damage such as brittle paint but raises the risks of biological organisms, such white efflorescence and green-to-black stains on a panel painting.
+High temperatures and humidity in enclosed storage or exhibition space may lead to excess moisture that raises the risks of curving or warping of the wood over time, forcing the paint to flake off.

 Water

 Water damage may cause swelling, as seen in a case study by the Getty Conservation Institute, and water-soluble paints and other materials may dissolve.
 A wooden panel may also be distorted, split, shrunken, or stained when subjected to water.
-Mold may also occur as the materials are organic.
+Mold may also occur, as the materials are organic.

 Pests

-In this case, pests are defined as living creatures able to damage or destroy material culture.
-Microorganisms such as mold or bacteria are considered pests, as are insects and rodents.
-Any of the three may cause damage to a panel painting, in particular wood pests such as termites or carpenter ants.
+In conservation, pests are defined as living creatures able to damage or destroy material culture.
+Microorganisms, such as mold or bacteria, are considered pests, as are insects and rodents.
+Any of these can cause damage to a panel painting, especially wood pests such as termites or carpenter ants.

 Light and ultraviolet radiation

 Overexposure to light and ultraviolet radiation may cause fading over time.
 A material's colorant sensitivity, or the estimate of how much light exposure it should be able to tolerate before fading, determines how an object may be stored and exhibited.
-When handling panel paintings they should never be exposed to heat including photographic lamps.
+Panel paintings should never be exposed to heat, including photographic lamps.
 It is recommended that HMI lamps are used for photographing panel paintings.

 Examination

 The first step in developing a conservation-restoration plan is close examination to estimate the condition of both the panel and paint.
 This allows conservators to ascertain the full extent of damage and make a risk assessment.
-Techniques include visual observation and technically-assisted examination through diagnostic studies and analysis.
+Techniques include visual observation and technically assisted examination through diagnostic studies and analysis.